 I use photographs - my own shots - as the basis for the illustrations I produce, but it's important to understand that they are a "basis" only.
 Photos are good for giving you the potential structure and proportions of a painting, but the actual construction, palette, colour harmony, tonal balance, light and shade, etc., are decided during the illustrative process.
 The overall composition is more important than being completely faithful to the contents of the photo.
 Parts may be omitted or changed - while staying true to the subject of the illustration, however - a painting titled "St. Ives" should probably bear some resemblance, however tenuous, to St. Ives.

 I shoot photos with a Canon DSLR camera, in RAW format, then process them with Adobe LightRoom to give a high-quality JPG file.
-The image size is enlarged with Photoshop from the standard Canon 240dpi to 300dpi, and I use the pixel size of the photo as the pixel size of the "canvas".
+The image size is enlarged with Photoshop from the standard Canon 240dpi to 300dpi, and I use the pixel resolution of the photo for the "canvas".
 I often crop the photo for better composition.